Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: Introduction

-To clarify the problem, we summarize our knowledge on inhomogeneous superconducting states near a vortex core~\cite{tanuma:prl2009}, those near a magnetic impurity (cluster)~\cite{kuzmanovski:prb2020,perrin:prl2020,shu:prb2022,shu:prb2023}, and those at the surface of an anisotropic SC~\cite{tanaka:prl2007,asano:prb2013}.
-These theoretical studies showed the existence of odd-frequency Cooper pairs~\cite{berezinskii:jetplett1974,bergeret:rmp2005, tanaka:jpsj2012,linder:rmp2019,triola:annphys2020,cayao:epj2020} in the inhomogeneous region.
-Odd-frequency Cooper pairs appear as an induced pairing correlation by these local defects.
-In bulk region, usual even-frequency Cooper pairs form the pair potentials and stabilize the superconducting states.
-The odd-frequency pairing correlation functions always constitute a part of the solution of the Eilenberger equation in inhomogeneous SCs~\cite{asano:prb2014} and make local superfluid density $n(\bm{r})$ negative due to their paramagnetic property~\cite{asano:prl2011,suzuki:prb2014}.
-The spatial variation of the pair potential increase the energy of $\Delta E (\bm{r}) \approx n(\bm{r}) \, \bm{q}^2/m$ locally with $\bm{q}$ and $m$ being the momentum and the effective mass of a Cooper pair, respectively.
-When odd-frequency pairs reduce the superfluid density $n(\bm{r})$ locally, the energy cost decreases by such amount.
-Thus, the local deformation of the pair potential around the defect is supported by odd-frequency Cooper pairs appearing there.
-In what follows, we will show that this is also true for nonuniform superconducting states in the bulk.
-The existence of odd-frequency Cooper pairs in the bulk was first pointed out in uniform multiband/orbital SCs~\cite{BSchaffer:prb2013}.
-Odd-frequency pairs increase the free-energy and then decrease the transition temperature of uniform superconducting states because of their paramagnetic responce~\cite{asano:prb2015}.
-The conclusions in these studies suggest an important role of odd-frequency Cooper pairs in the transition from a uniform superconducting state to a nonuniform one.
+To clarify the problem, we summarize the common features among inhomogeneous superconducting states near a vortex core~\cite{tanuma:prl2009}, those near a magnetic impurity (cluster)~\cite{kuzmanovski:prb2020,perrin:prl2020,shu:prb2022,shu:jpscp2023,shu:prb2023}, and those at the surface of an unconventional SC~\cite{tanaka:prl2007,asano:prb2013}.
+These theoretical studies have indicated the existence of odd-frequency Cooper pairs~\cite{berezinskii:jetplett1974,bergeret:rmp2005, tanaka:jpsj2012,linder:rmp2019,triola:annphys2020,cayao:epj2020} around the inhomogeneous regions.
+Odd-frequency Cooper pairs appear as induced subdominant pairing correlations by the local defects.
+In the bulk region, where the superconducting state is almost uniform, conventional even-frequency Cooper pairs form the pair potential and stabilize the superconducting state.
+Namely, the pair potential itself belongs to conventional even-parity spin-singlet or odd-parity spin-triplet classes.
+Odd-frequency pairs do not form any pair potentials because the corresponding attractive interactions are absent.
+The odd-frequency pairing correlation functions always constitute part of the solution of the Gor'kov equation in inhomogeneous SCs~\cite{asano:prb2014} and make the local superfluid density $n(\bm{r})$ negative due to their paramagnetic property~\cite{asano:prl2011,suzuki:prb2014,higashitani:prb2014}.
+The spatial variation of the pair potential increases the energy of $\Delta E (\bm{r}) \approx n(\bm{r}) \, \bm{q}^2/m$ locally, where $\bm{q}$ and $m$ are the momentum and the effective mass of a Cooper pair, respectively.
+When the odd-frequency correlations locally reduce the superfluid density $n(\bm{r})$, the energy cost decreases by such amount.
+Therefore, odd-frequency Cooper pairs represent and simultaneously support the local deformation of the superconducting condensate around a defect.
+In what follows, we will show that this is also true for finite-momentum superconducting states in the bulk.
+The existence of odd-frequency pairing correlations in the bulk was first pointed out in uniform multiband/orbital SCs~\cite{BSchaffer:prb2013}.
+Odd-frequency correlations increase the free-energy and then decrease the transition temperature of uniform superconducting states because of their paramagnetic response~\cite{asano:prb2015}.
+The conclusions of these studies suggest that odd-frequency pairing correlations play a role in promoting the transition from a homogeneous superconducting state to an inhomogeneous one.